 SHORT ABSTRACT:

-In this manuscript, a method to prepare recombinant adeno-associated virus 9 (rAAV9) vectors to manipulate gene expression in the mouse heart was described..
+In this manuscript, a method to prepare recombinant adeno-associated virus 9 (rAAV9) vectors to manipulate gene expression in the mouse heart is described.

 LONG ABSTRACT:

-Controlling expression or activity of specific genes by myocardial delivery of genetic materials in murine models permits investigation of gene functions as well as their therapeutic potentials in the heart .
+Controlling expression or activity of specific genes by myocardial delivery of genetic materials in murine models permits investigation of gene functions as well as their therapeutic potential in the heart .
 There are limited approaches for in vivo molecular intervention in the mouse heart.
-Recombinant adeno-associated virus (rAAV)-based genome engineering is emerging as an essential tool for in vivo cardiac gene manipulation.
+Recombinant adeno-associated virus (rAAV)-based genome engineering has been utilized as an essential tool for in vivo cardiac gene manipulation.
 The specific advantages of this technology include high efficiency, high specificity, low genomic integration rate, minimal immunogenicity, and minimal pathogenicity.
-Here, a detailed procedure to construct, package, and purify the rAAV9 vectors was described Subcutaneous injection of rAAV9 into neonatal pups results in robust expression or efficient knockdown of the gene(s) of interest in the mouse heart.
+Here, a detailed procedure to construct, package, and purify the rAAV9 vectors is described.
+Subcutaneous injection of rAAV9 into neonatal pups results in robust expression or efficient knockdown of the gene(s) of interest in the mouse heart, but not in the liver and other tissues.
 Using the cardiac specific TnnT2 promoter, high expression of the GFP gene in the heart was obtained.
-Additionally, target mRNA was inhibited in the heart when a rAAV9-U6-shRNA is utilized.
+Additionally, target mRNA was inhibited in the heart when a rAAV9-U6-shRNA was utilized.
 Working knowledge of rAAV9 technology may serve the scientist in cardiovascular investigations.

 INTRODUCTION: